craneswalker/Trade-Sculptor/README.md

 >-Work on the UX/UI to make the app more fluid and fun to use.

->-Adding buttons to remove cards from your trade list and buttons to change the quantity of a card.
+>-Add buttons to remove cards from your trade list and buttons to change the quantity of a card.

 ## Technologies/Libraries:
 App.js and Bootswatch